IABTechLab/uid2-client-java/README.md

 5. If the refresh HTTP response status code is 200:

    `TokenRefreshResponse tokenRefreshResponse = PublisherUid2Helper.createTokenRefreshResponse({response body}, identity);`
 6. You should then store `tokenRefreshResponse.getIdentityJsonString()` in the user's session.
-If the user has opted out, this method will return null, indicating that the user's identity should be removed from their session.
-(Optout can be confirmed via `tokenRefreshResponse.isOptout()`.)
+If the user has opted out, this method returns null, indicating that the user's identity should be removed from their session (you can confirm user opt-out with the `tokenRefreshResponse.isOptout()` function).

 ## Usage for UID Sharers